 a+b Paper Space exhibition

-Paper Space is the School of Architecture and Built Environment's annual exhibition showcasing outstanding work from undergraduate and master's degree students.
-The exhibition is held in November each year and the exhibition's opening night is always a highlight in the School's calendar offering a fantastic opportunity for students, staff, family, friends and industry to celebrate the students' hard work.
-Once offically opened the exhibition remains open to the public for 10 days.
+Paper Space is the School of Architecture and Built Environment's annual exhibition showcasing outstanding work from undergraduate and master degree students.
+It is an excellent opportunity for students, staff, industry, family and friends to celebrate the students' hard work.
+Exhibitions are open to the public.

 In the 2013 exhibition visions for buildings close to home in Geelong and as far away as the Arctic Circle were brought to life in the exhibition.
 Redesigns of the Geelong Yacht Club, Jan Juc Surf Life Saving Club, Geelong laneways and buildings alongside designs created in answer to international briefs, skyscrapers in Hong Kong and the San Francisco fire house were among the creative works on display.